Iowa sues Biden administration for citizenship status of over 2,000 registered voters

 Federal authorities' “failure meant that the State had to rely on the best — imperfect — data it had available to ensure that no Iowan’s vote was canceled by an illegal, noncitizen vote,” a joint statement from Pate and Attorney General Brenna Bird said.

+A DHS spokesperson said in an email Tuesday that the federal agency does not comment on pending litigation but added that U.S. Citizenship and Immigration Services have “engaged with Iowa and will continue to correspond with them directly through official channels.”

-Two weeks before Election Day, when early voting was already underway, Pate told county elections officials to challenge those voters' ballots and have them cast a provisional ballot instead.
+Two weeks before Election Day, when early voting was already underway, Pate told county elections officials to challenge the ballots case by any of the named individuals and have them cast a provisional ballot instead.

 The American Civil Liberties Union of Iowa then sued Pate on Oct.
 30 on behalf of four voters who are naturalized citizens but were named on the list, calling into question the accuracy of the DOT's information and alleging Pate infringed upon their right to vote.
 Their request for a stop to the ballot challenges was denied by a federal judge on Nov.
 3.